code-pushup/cli/packages/plugin-coverage/README.md

 🧪 **Code PushUp plugin for tracking code coverage.** ☂️

 This plugin allows you to measure and track code coverage on your project.
+It accepts the LCOV coverage format and merges coverage results from any test suites provided.

 Measured coverage types are mapped to Code PushUp audits in the following way